bsangamesh/SpringBoot/README.md

-# SpringMVC_SpringBoot
+# SpringBoot
-This is the repository for the Spring related technologies
+This repo contains learning and projects related to Spring Boot